HoTCo:RE

 file.

-How to send UDP packets
+How to send UDP messages

 Very lightweight, compared to a full blown JSON API.